influxdata/telegraf/plugins/serializers/prometheus/README.md

 exposition format.
 When used with the `prometheus` input, the input should be use the `metric_version = 2` option in order to properly round trip metrics.

+**Warning**: When generating histogram and summary types, output may not be correct if the metric spans multiple batches.
+This issue can be somewhat, but not fully, mitigated by using outputs that support writing in "batch format".
+When using histogram and summary types, it is recommended to use only the `prometheus_client` output.

 ## Configuration

 ```toml